 - A comprehensive glossary of QA terms, maintained by the QA Working

 version under construction at http://www.w3.org/QA/glossary .)

 - QA Framework

 Handbook that provides an orientation to whole QA

 Framework, including a primer and some user scenarios.
 Published

 Rosenthal, Dominique Hazaël-Massieux, Lofton Henderson, Eds., W3C

-Working Draft companion to this document, 02 June 2004.
-A light-weight
+Working Draft companion to this document, 22 November 2004.
+A

 (Candidate Recommendation) Specification Guidelines